ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A core objective when designing examples is to ensure they can be used seamlessly across multiple
-contexts: whether it's by end users exploring them interactively, by documentation tools rendering
+contexts: whether it is by end users exploring them interactively, by documentation tools rendering
 them for the web, or by engineers verifying their correctness and updating them.
 Achieving this
 flexibility requires a careful balance between accessibility, structure, and maintainability.

-To support this goal, we recommend a workflow where examples are authored and maintained as plain
+A recommended approach to support this goal is to author and maintain examples as plain
 Python scripts, but using `Jupytext <https://jupytext.readthedocs.io/en/latest/>`_ to treat those
 scripts as notebooks when needed.
 Formatting your examples using the
 `light format <https://jupytext.readthedocs.io/en/latest/formats-scripts.html#the-light-format>`_